 |Example: An option is granted on March 3, 2020 with a vest date of 3/3/2023 and a 10-year contractual term with an exercise price of $10.
 The original expected life is 6.25 years.|

 Remaining contractual term = 7.17 years

 Expected Life = 6.25 – 2.83 = 3.42 years

 Fair Value = $17.45

 The determination of exercise behavior and the fair value of employee stock options is one of the more challenging aspects of ASC 718 and calculating Compensation Actually Paid.
 We have laid out several alternatives to consider in developing these valuations.

 We believe that each of the above approaches are compliant under generally accepted accounting practices.
 Further, each of these approaches are easily scalable and can be incorporated into the financial reporting systems of equity administrative systems.

-While compiling valuations according to these new rules may seem overwhelming at first, it doesn’t have to be.
-Infinite Equity can help you leverage the appropriate methodologies to limit complexity and navigate the new rules with ease.
-We continue to examine the new pay for performance rules and how they will impact both the executive and equity compensation community.
+Infinite Equity continues to examine the new pay for performance rules and how they will impact both the executive and equity compensation community.
 For more information on the new pay for performance regulations or assistance navigating these changes, reach out to us at Infinite Equity for help.

 Appendix: Safe Harbor Valuation Models from Revenue Procedure 2003-68 for Low, Medium, and High Volatility